Do I HAVE to sign up?

 Yes, TendOrama has to make up 3% of every one of your deposits.

 To be clear: When you deposit, say, $10.00, the entire $10.00 gets credited to your PiggyBank.
 TendOrama pays Stripe or PayPal their 3% fee.
 You don't :-)

 One more thing, to be complete:

 Both Stripe and PayPal also charge $0.30 for each transaction, in addition to the 3%.
 So if someone deposits $1.00, TendOrama has to pay $0.33 of that to the credit card processor.

 That's silly of course.
 Once or twice is fine.
 Thousands of times from thousands of people?
-Nope.
+Nope, not sustainable for us.